Harsha Bhogle: Career

 Bhogle expanded his online presence by hosting Out of the Box with Harsha Bhogle on YouTube.

-Bhogle was voted the favourite TV cricket commentator by Cricinfo users based on a worldwide poll.
+Bhogle was voted the favourite TV cricket commentator by ESPNcricinfo users based on a worldwide poll.
 Bhogle has also anchored BBC's travel serial Travel India and Business Today Acumen Business Quiz and Debate competitions.

 Bhogle was the advisor to the Mumbai Indians for the 2008 IPL.

 Bhogle has published and authored a number of books, including a biography of Mohammad Azharuddin and a collection of columns in The Indian Express, Out of the Box – Watching the Game We Love and is also a columnist for the Chennai-based "The Sportstar" a subsidiary of The Hindu group of Publications under the title "Hitting Hard" by Bhogle.
 (2009).
 Bhogle has presented the program Travel India: With Harsha Bhogle on the Discovery channel and TLC.

 In the 2011 World Cup held in India, Sri Lanka and Bangladesh, he anchored the pre and post match shows that featured Simon Hughes, Navjot Singh Sidhu, Sunil Gavaskar, Tony Greig and Sourav Ganguly.

 In 2013, he was given the seat in commentary by Ian Bishop to conduct the final interviews when Sachin Tendulkar played his final test.

 Bhogle currently hosts a weekly show called "This Week's Special" aired on Star Sports.
 The show takes the viewers back in time to make them relive cricketing memories from the past.
 The first episode was aired from 1 October 2015.
 On 10 April 2016 His IPL contract as a commentator was terminated.
 The decision came as a surprise for the voice of Indian cricket since he had conducted the Season 9 draft auction, featured in the league's promotional videos, was in the commentators’ 51-day-long duty roster, and even had his flight booked by the production house.
 Board (BCCI) officials said Bhogle had an angry exchange with a cricket official at the venue as he wanted him to open the door, and this reached the Nagpur-based BCCI president Shashank Manohar.
 Those in the know said this incident was the trigger that resulted in Bhogle losing out.

 He has been a part of Times Group subsidiary Cricbuzz since 2016 and writes articles as well as doing video analyses with them.

 Bhogle is currently one of the Board of Governors of IIM Udaipur.

 On 16 May 2019, he was named among the 24 commentators for the 2019 ICC World Cup held in England and Wales.

 During the 2nd test of Bangladesh's tour of India, the 1st D/N test of both Indian and Bangladeshi cricket teams, a few Bangladeshi batsmen were struck by the pink ball.
 Bhogle raised concerns about the visibility of the ball, with Sanjay Manjrekar, his fellow commentator, replying that only people like Bhogle would need to ask such questions as they have not played at that level.
 This on-air spat raised many eyebrows.